AndreMaz/transformer-pointer-critic/Arch_Rationale.md

     dtype=float32, shape=(11, 2))
 ```

-The heuristic above is "static", i.e., it does the same procedure regardless of the input.
-In this case, it would get reward equal to 5, because the first Item 1 (weight: 3, value: 3) would be placed into the first Backpack 1 (capacity: 4).
+would get reward equal to 5, because the first Item 1 (weight: 3, value: 3) would be placed into the first Backpack 1 (capacity: 4).
 After that, only one of the remaining items would fit the backpacks.

 In this case, the optimal solution would be placing the Item 1 (weight: 3, value: 3) into the Backpack 2 (capacity: 3) and the remaining two items would be placed into the first backpack.
 In this case, the reward would be equal to 7 and the backpacks would reach their maximum capacity.